brianc/node-pg-copy-streams/README.md

 })
 ```

-_important_: When copying data out of postgresql, postgresql will chunk the data on 64kB boundaries.
+_Important_: When copying data out of postgresql, postgresql will chunk the data on 64kB boundaries.
 You should expect rows to be cut across the boundaries of these chunks (the end of a chunk will not always match the end of a row).
 If you are piping the csv output of postgres into a file, this might not be a problem.
 But if you are trying to analyse the csv output on-the-fly, you need to make sure that you correcly discover the lines of the csv output across the chunk boundaries.
 We are not recommending any specific streaming csv parser but `csv-parser` and `csv-parse` seem to correctly handle this.

 ### pipe from a file to table